CurveDocs/curve-docs/docs/integration/address-provider.md

     !!!guard "Guarded Methods"
         This function can only be called by the `admin` of the contract.

-    Function to remove mutiple registry items from the AddressProvider at once.
+    Function to remove multiple registry items from the AddressProvider at once.

     Returns: true (`bool`).